The law allows you to file a food poisoning lawsuit against the

 Example: Jane eats at a sushi restaurant in Torrance.
 The next day, Jane suffers vomiting and diarrhea and has to stay home from work.
 Jane watches the local TV news and sees a story about a dozen other people got sick after eating at the same sushi restaurant.
 It may be likely that the restaurant was responsible for Jane’s sushi poisoning illness.

 There are many types of food-related bacteria and viruses that can make you sick.
-According to the Centers for Disease Control (CDC), researchers have identified more than 250 foodborne diseases.8 Common foodborne illnesses include:
+According to the Centers for Disease Control (CDC), researchers have identified more than 250 foodborne diseases.8 Common ones include:

 - Botulism (Clostridium botulinum)